Justin Bieber: Personal life

-As Bieber resides in the United States, he is reported to possess an O-1 visa for temporary resident status, based on "extraordinary ability or achievement" in a field.
-Bieber has said he is not interested in obtaining US citizenship, and has praised Canada as being "the best country in the world", citing its mostly government-funded health care system as a model example.
-However, in September 2018, TMZ reported that Bieber had begun the process of becoming an American citizen, following his marriage to Hailey Baldwin.
-Bieber owns a $25.8 million home in Beverly Hills as well as a lakeside home in Ontario.
+In 2020, it was reported Bieber owned a $26 million home in Beverly Hills, California, as well as a lakeside home in Ontario.
+As Bieber resides in the United States, he is reported to possess a non-immigrant O-1 visa for working status based on "extraordinary ability or achievement" in an artistic field.
+Bieber has said he is not interested in obtaining U.S. citizenship, and has praised Canada as being "the best country in the world", citing its mostly government-funded health care system as a model example.
+However, in September 2018, TMZ reported that Bieber had begun the process of becoming a United States citizen, following his marriage to Hailey Baldwin.